Som Sleep Review: Will It Really Help You Sleep Better?

 What sets Som apart from other supplements the most is that it’s packaged as a soda-like beverage, rather than a dietary supplement.
 You’ll pay slightly more per serving for that privilege, but some people are likely to find that additional cost worthwhile if it means that they’re more likely to use it.

-If you’re struggling to fall asleep and aren’t sure whether a supplemental product like Som makes sense, consider making lifestyle changes to help you nod off.
-The nine tips in our article about the ways to improve your sleep might be a good starting point.
+Also, if you’re struggling to fall asleep and aren’t sure whether a supplemental product like Som makes sense, consider making lifestyle changes to help you nod off.